abbya18/abbya18/README.md

 **pentelala/pentelala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on a discord bot and a personal website!
+- 🔭 I’m currently working on a website and a website scraper!
-- 🌱 I’m currently learning Javascript, Python, and speaking Korean
+- 🌱 I’m currently learning C#, ASP.NET, and speaking Korean
 - 📫 How to reach me: linkedin!
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have heterochromia, a condition that makes the color of one eye different from the other :D